What is the Diga Piece?

 Return Response

 Returns data to the agent during a call.
-This action is required in during-call workflows with synchronous mode.
+This action is required in during-call workflows.
 It’s the last step of the workflow and contains the information the agent needs to continue the conversation.Configuration

 | Field | Description |